-The French forward has gone public with his desire to join Manchester United as the English champions’ protracted pursuit of the in-form striker continues.
-Fulham have refused to yield to United’s interest or Saha’s demands and, despite some trenchant comments in the French media this week, the former Newcastle forward shrugged off the speculation to tuck home a first half penalty and put his current employers on the way to an important win.
+The French forward has gone public with his desire to join Manchester United but Fulham have resisted the champions’ persistent approaches and Saha shrugged off the speculation to tuck home a first half penalty that put his current employers on the way to another important victory.

 David Moyes was disappointed Everton couldn’t build on an excellent start at Loftus Road.
 They attacked with gusto after the manager had opted to leave injury doubt Wayne Rooney on the bench and spurned several good chances to take the lead.
 Francis Jeffers drove over the bar after outsprinting the Fulham defence before Kevin Kilbane wasted another good opportunity.

 The hosts fashioned several decent changes but were just as profligate in front of goal.
 Saha nodded a Malbranque cross wide of goal before the midfielder went close himself, failing to find the target after a brilliant jinking run took him past several Everton defenders.
 The French midfielder was Fulham’s creative hub throughout the afternoon and when Gary Naysmith tripped him as he bore down on goal, Graham Poll had little alternative put to point to the spot.
 Saha stepped forward and confidently converted the penalty to score his fifteenth goal of an outstanding season.